Hellos.Blog

 Welfare in the context of Black Wall Street was not about government handouts but about community-based solutions for economic support.
 In an era when social safety nets were nearly nonexistent for African Americans, Black Wall Street developed its own welfare systems, which were based on self-help, mutual aid, and collective uplift.

 Mutual aid societies and benevolent organizations were common in Black Wall Street.
-These groups pooled resources to help community members in need, whether it was providing financial assistance for care, funeral expenses, or temporary relief during difficult times.
+These groups pooled resources to help community members in need, whether it was providing financial assistance for medical care, funeral expenses, or temporary relief during difficult times.
 These community welfare systems were built on the principle of cooperation and shared responsibility, creating a safety net that helped support families and individuals during economic downturns.

 The Impact of the Tulsa Race Massacre on Economic Welfare